 |Monday 11 July 2022||National Diploma in Environmental Management||ED1 (2016 Specification)|

-For written examinations, the date by which you should receive a written result notification is stated on your examination entry confirmation.
+For written examinations, the date by which you should receive a written result notification is stated on your assessment registration confirmation.

 Practical Submission Dates